shaldengeki/seinmastudios.com/content/posts/llm-benchmarks-are-not-trustworthy.md

 >
 > After carefully analyzing the passed instances from the SWE-Agent + GPT-4 model with the new dataset, SWE-Bench+, we observed a decline in the pass rate, dropping from 3.97% (as seen on the refined SWE-Bench) to a resolution rate of 0.55%.
 We further evaluated SWE-RAG + GPT-4, SWE-RAG + GPT-3.5, and AutoCodeRover + GPT-4o models on the new dataset to verify our findings, where the resolution rates of the models drop significantly, which are 0.73%, 0.55%, and 3.83%, respectively.

+With FrontierMath, [OpenAI's o1 scored less than 2%](https://arxiv.org/abs/2411.04872) when the benchmark was released in November 2024.
+At the end of December, [OpenAI announced that o3 solved 25% of the problems.](https://techcrunch.com/2024/12/20/openai-announces-new-o3-model/) (Interestingly, the public hasn't been given access to the model.)

 To be clear, I'm not claiming that OpenAI is knowingly cheating on benchmarks.
 I don't think they have to be, in order for this to happen.
 They're a private company with a closed model, and internally, they're hoovering up as much data as they can possibly get.
+This leakage is just what I'd expect to happen by default.

-But I do think that, in the current environment, you absolutely have to view LLM benchmarks from a position of default-distrust, _especially_ given the amounts of money sloshing around in the AI industry.
+But I do think that you absolutely have to view LLM benchmarks from a position of default-distrust, _especially_ given the amounts of money sloshing around in the AI industry.
+That's what's required for honest science.
+The real question, in my mind, is whether or when we'll see autonomous software engineering, or math research, being done anywhere.